 Introduction

 Polymorphism and inheritance solve different design needs in TypeScript.
-Inheritance shares implementation through parent–child relationships; polymorphism uses interfaces (or base types) so code can treat different implementations uniformly.
-Use inheritance for stable, shared defaults.
-Prefer polymorphism when you need loose coupling, easy extension, or runtime flexibility.
-This guide shows patterns, refactor steps and measurable tradeoffs to help you pick the right approach.
+Inheritance shares implementation through parent–child relationships; polymorphism uses interfaces or base types so code can treat different implementations uniformly.
+Use inheritance for stable, shared defaults and polymorphism when you need loose coupling, easier testing, or runtime flexibility.
+This guide gives concrete patterns, safe refactor steps, and tradeoffs so you can choose the right approach for maintainable code.

 Choosing Between Inheritance and Polymorphism